CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 ```
 ~~~

-With `exception`, the conditional definition at Article 3 will be picked over the base case at Article 1 when the individual has two children or more.
+With `exception`, the conditional definition at article 3 will be picked over the base case at article 1 when the individual has two children or more.
 This `exception` mechanism is modeled on the logic of legal drafting: it is the key mechanism that lets us split our variables definition to match the structure of the specification.
 Without `exception`, it is not possible to use the literate